joaoptgrilo/joaoptgrilo.github.io/README.md

     ```bash
     npm run dev
     ```
-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) (or http://localhost:3000/en) in your browser to see the result.

-You can start editing the page by modifying `src/app/page.tsx`.
+You can start editing the main page by modifying `src/app/[locale]/page.tsx`.
 The page auto-updates as you edit the file.

 ## Learn More (Next.js)